open-organization/open-org-definition/open_org_maturity_model.md

 - Organization provides opportunities for members to learn about other aspects of the organization

-- Members feel like they somewhat understand the organization's goals, but might still have questions and no clarity on where to find answers
+- Members feel like they somewhat understand the organization's goals, but they might still have questions and are unsure where to find answers

 - Organization encourages participants to solve problems by working together, but doesn't provide clear frameworks or guideance to ensure it happens

-- Failure is a frequent topic of discussion among team members, but there's a hint of blame
+- Failure is a frequent topic of discussion among team members, but dicussions of failure often involve blame

 ### Level 2